camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/outbound/automation-anywhere.md

 description: Orchestrate your Automation Anywhere queue items from your BPMN process.
 ---

-## Prerequisites

-The **Automation Anywhere Connector** allows you to orchestrate an Automation Anywhere queue from your BPMN process with [Automation Anywhere RPA](https://www.automationanywhere.com/).
+The **Automation Anywhere Connector** allows you to orchestrate an Automation Anywhere queue from your BPMN process with [Automation Anywhere RPA](https://www.automationanywhere.com/) to add work items to the queue and obtain work item results.

 To start using the Connector, you need an instance with a [license](https://docs.automationanywhere.com/bundle/enterprise-v2019/page/enterprise-cloud/topics/control-room/dashboards/cloud-administration-licenses.html) we configured via an API service.
 Refer to the [official documentation page](https://docs.automationanywhere.com/bundle/enterprise-v2019/page/enterprise-cloud/topics/aae-client/bot-creator/using-the-workbench/cloud-install.html) to learn more about installing and configuring the Automation Anywhere API service.